 Our approach to cash management

 Rigorous credit and risk management, combined with access to J.P.
-Morgan’s global resources and expertise, help us to deliver the most effective short-term cash management and fixed income solutions.
+Morgan’s global resources and expertise, help us to deliver the most effective short-term global liquidity cash management and fixed income solutions.

-We utilize our broad range of strategies and collaborate with our clients to meet their operating, reserve and strategic cash objectives.
+We utilize our broad range of liquidity management strategies and collaborate with our clients to meet their operating, reserve and strategic cash objectives.

 Investing in alternative assets involves higher risks than traditional investments and are suitable only for the long term.
 They are not tax efficient, and have higher fees than traditional investments.
 They may also be highly leveraged and engage in speculative investment techniques, which can magnify the potential for investment loss or gain.